articles

 • Venturing: for youths 14 - 20 years old, this is a youth-led and youth-inspired program.
 Your kids will acquire life skills and gain experiences that will prove to be valuable regardless of where their future is headed, all while having a blast: leadership, event-planning, organization, communication, responsibility — the list goes on!

-• Sea Scouts: for youths 14 - 20 years old, for over 100 years this program has promoted better citizenship and improved members’ boating skills through instruction and practice in water safety, boating skills, outdoor, social, service experiences, and knowledge of our maritime heritage
+• Sea Scouts BSA: for youths 14 - 20 years old, for over 100 years this program has promoted better citizenship and improved members’ boating skills through instruction and practice in water safety, boating skills, outdoor, social, service experiences, and knowledge of our maritime heritage

 • Exploring: for youths 14 - 20 years old, this program gives young people a chance to investigate careers and create connections starting from a young age.
 It allows them to sample different professions or dig into the vocation they feel called to.
 Through mentorship and firsthand experiences, Scouts will develop lifelong skills and knowledge.
-Some programs offered are Police, Sheriff and healthcare.
+Some programs offered are Fire, CHP, Police, Sheriff, Aviation and healthcare

 Getty Images Signature via Canva